reflectivity/reflectivity.github.io/what_is_orso/ORSO_constitution.md

 ---
 layout: page
-title: "ORSO Constitution"
+title: "ORSO Governing Principles"
 permalink: /what_is_orso/ORSO_constitution
 ---

-(this constitution is in draft from pending approval at the next Annual General Meeting)
+(this is in draft from pending approval at the next Annual General Meeting)

 # What is ORSO and how do we collaborate?